This simulation shows rectangular objects colliding in 2 dimensions.

-you can also set gravity, elasticity (bounciness), and damping (friction). you can choose from one to six objects. the mass of the green object is adjustable (the others are set to mass 1.0). if you don't see the simulation try instructions for enabling java. scroll down to see the math!
+You can also set gravity, elasticity (bounciness), and damping (friction).
+You can choose from one to six objects.
+The mass of the green object is adjustable (the others are set to mass 1.0).

-here is a picture of how the keyboard controls are arranged. if the keys don't work, try clicking near an object first - this ensures that keystrokes are passed to the simulation instead of the buttons or scrollbars. on some browsers (opera) you might have to also type into one of the numeric controls (like gravity) then click near an object before keystrokes are passed to the simulation.
+Here is a picture of how the keyboard controls are arranged.
+If the keys don't work, try clicking near an object first - this ensures that keystrokes are passed to the simulation.
+On some browsers (Opera) you might have to also type into one of the numeric controls (like gravity) then click near an object before keystrokes are passed to the simulation.

 keyboard thruster controls